HaploConduct/HaploConduct/README.md

 number of patches, SAVAGE takes care of the splitting and recombining.
 Choose the number of patches using such that 500 < read_coverage/patch_num < 1000.
 * `--merge_contigs`
-By default this is set to 0.01, meaning that in stage c (master strain assembly) we allow overlaps with a mismatch rate up to 1%.
-By increasing this threshold, you are likely to collapse several strains into one or more master strains, but possibly leading to longer contigs and hence a higher N50.
+By default this is set to 0, meaning that in stage c, the final assembly step, we allow overlaps with a mismatch rate of 0% (i.e. exact overlaps).
+By increasing this threshold, e.g. to 0.01, virus strains which differ by less than 1% will be merged into one or more master strains, possibly leading to longer contigs and a less fragmented assembly (higher N50).
 * `--ignore_subreads`
 By default this is set to False.
 When using the ignore_subreads flag, you choose not to use subread information from previous stages in the current stage(s).